 Senior School EAL Learners

-When a new student applies to join the school, we are keen to establish how much language support they will need to access the curriculum and the community of the school.
-If the student and their family is still living outside The Netherlands, we organise an informal online assessment of their language via video call.
-When they arrive in The Netherlands, we can assess their needs further in person and learn more about their language background.
+When a new student applies to join the school, we are keen to establish how much language support they will need to access the curriculum and the school community.
+If the student and their family are still living outside the Netherlands, we organise an informal online assessment of their language via video call.
+When they arrive in the Netherlands, we can assess their needs further in person and learn more about their language background.

 How is EAL taught in the Senior School?

 Students who need extra support to develop their English work with language acquisition specialists in small groups.
-A wide range of materials are used to facilitate language learning in meaningful and realistic contexts for the age of the students and in close collaboration with subject teachers.
+A wide range of materials facilitates language learning in meaningful and realistic contexts for the students' ages and in close collaboration with subject teachers.

-In addition to this, we provide in-class support for small groups and individuals, where possible, to support the development of classroom skills and strategies for the development of academic English literacy.
+In addition, we provide in-class support for small groups and individuals, where possible, to help them develop classroom skills and strategies for academic English literacy.

 EAL FAQs